bengelberg/Movemedical-scheduling-app/README.md

-##### Movemedical Technical Assessment #####
+# Movemedical Technical Assessment #

-### Schedulize - An Appointment Scheduling App ###
+## Schedulize - An Appointment Scheduling App ###

-# Functionality
+## Functionality

-Within Schedulize you can create a new appointment with a description, date, time, and location (selected from the dropdown menu).All fields must be entered for the appointment to be submitted, or you will see an error alert message.
+Within Schedulize you can create a new appointment with a description, date, time, and location (selected from the dropdown menu).
+All fields must be entered for the appointment to be submitted, or you will see an error alert message.
+Additionally, date format (mm/dd/yyyy) and time format (eg. 12:30pm) are validated before an appointment can be submitted.

 To update your created appointment, click the update icon button and make any necessary changes.